 Zura’s artistic practice centers on the human figure, often fused with animal forms—a powerful metaphor for the instinctual and mythic layers of human nature.
 His work is known for its emotional intensity, symbolic complexity, and sculptural precision, inviting viewers into a visceral, dreamlike world.

-Originally from the Republic of Georgia, Zura spent over a decade honing his craft before formally studying at the State Academy of Fine Art.
-He now lives and works in Brooklyn, where his Williamsburg studio serves as both a site of creation and a space for teaching sculpting classes.
+Originally from Georgia, Zura studied at the State Academy of Fine Art and now lives and works in Brooklyn, where his studio serves as both a site of creation and a space for teaching.
+Guided by a philosophy of beauty, love, and harmony, his practice reflects a commitment to sculpture as a medium capable of connecting individuals, shaping spaces, and activating memory and imagination.